Icerider007/Icerider007.github.io/_posts/2024-02-16-I,-criminal.md

 This would've been a good time to ask about Vijay, maybe, or to hug her.
 But both things seemed awkward, because I wasn't sure how much I was supposed to know, or whether I was allowed to think she was still attached to me, or even whether the pass still applied.

 <img src = "https://raw.githubusercontent.com/Icerider007/Icerider007.github.io/b3cbdaa39ea2e17eab50626f918daa63374703e6/images/NoNeedToAskPassAya.png" alt="Oh?
 You don't know about the pass?">
+    <figcaption>Oh?
+You don't know about the "No Need To Ask Pass"?</figcaption>

 I mean, thinking about it now, I feel like I should've just kissed her or something, but, well. *sigh* No, I think it's good that I didn't just try it.
 But I do think I should've asked about whether the pass was still applicable as soon as I met her.
 Still, I wasn't sure if she still felt any affection for me if I was just a thorn in her side that wouldn't leave.